jace-kline/thesis/thesis.md

 * *OVERLAP*: X overlaps with one or more varnodes from the other space, but the data type comparisons are level *NO_MATCH*.
 * *SUBSET*: X overlaps with one or more varnodes and each of its compared varnodes has data type comparison level equal to *SUBSET*.
 In other words, the compared varnode(s) make up a portion of X.
 * *ALIGNED*: For some varnode Y from the other source, X and Y share the same location and size in memory; however, the data types of X and Y do not match.
 The data types comparison could have any compare level less than *MATCH*.
-* *MATCH*: For some varnode Y from the other source, X and Y share the same location and size in memory, and their data types match.
+* *MATCH*: For some varnode Y from the other source, X and Y share the same location and size in memory, and their data types match exactly.

+##### Primitive (Decomposed) Variable Comparison

+The inference of variables with complex data types including structs, arrays, and unions proves to be a major challenge for decompilers.
+Recognizing this, we develop an approach to compare the sets of ground truth and decompiler variables (varnodes) in their most "decomposed" forms.
+An analysis of this sort helps to recognize how well a decompiler infers the primitive constituent components of complex variables.
+Furthermore, this allows us to recognize the aggressiveness and accuracy of the synthesis of complex variables from its constituent parts.

+[Figure: Example of "decomposing" complex varnode]

+We first implement an approach to recursively strip away the "complex layers" of a varnode to its most primitive decomposition.
+This primitive decomposition produces a set of one or more primitive varnodes.
+For example, an array of elements is broken down into a set of its elements (decomposed recursively).
+A struct is broken down into a set of varnodes associated with each of its members (decomposed recursively).

+We apply this primitive decomposition to each varnode in the sets of ground truth and decompiler varnodes.
+With the two sets of decomposed varnodes, we leverage the same variable comparison approach described previously to compare the varnodes in these sets.
+The resulting comparison information is treated as a separate analysis from the unaltered varnode sets.

 #### Function Comparison